Home|Breast Procedures|Male Breast Reduction (Surgery for Gynecomastia)

 When the main cause of gynecomastia is glandular tissue (with or without the presence of some excess fat), exercise alone will definitely not resolve the condition.
-In these situations, the direct excision of the breast tissue is mandatory for proper, effective treatment.
+In these situations, the direct excision of the breast tissue is mandatory in order to obtain a desirable outcome.
 If there is also some fat contributing to the enlargement, this component can be removed using liposuction.

 Men with gynecomastia have variable and increased amounts of fat and glandular tissue.
 Those who are obese tend to have a greater proportion of fat and will see benefits from weight loss though it usually doesn’t fully eradicate the problem.
 With extreme enlargements, there can also be a relative excess of skin, possibly even with drooping.

 The definitive treatment for gynecomastia is surgery aimed at removing the extra tissue and recontouring the breasts.
 Fortunately, the results can be quite successful and dramatic.
-The most common approach is to use Ultrasonic assisted liposuction with or without direct excision of the enlarged breast tissue.
-One or two small incisions per side, usually less than 3/8″, may be the only incisions needed.
+When the underlying cause is solely the presence of prominent glandular tissue, treatment involves direct excision of this tissue using an incision around the lower half of the areola.
+If fat is the reason for the gynecomastia, the appropriate treatment would be to use liposuction.
+With this technique, one or two small incisions generally are employed per side (usually less than 3/8″ each) in order to facilitate the fat removal.
 They can be placed along the lower part of the nipple, in the crease at the bottom of the breast or even in the armpit.
-If direct excision of breast tissue is warranted, then an incision involving the lower half of the areola is typically used.

 In the relatively rare situations where the breasts are massively enlarged, droopy and there is an abundance of excess skin with poor elasticity, then a much more extensive procedure with lengthy incisions needs to be considered in order to obtain appropriate correction.

-A compressive dressing will be place at the time of your surgery which will help to minimize bruising, discomfort and swelling.
-After two to three days, it is replaced in the office with a snug fitting elastic sports shirt like Under Armor® which is worn most of the time for one or more weeks.
+A compressive dressing will be placed at the time of your surgery which will help to minimize bruising, discomfort and swelling.
+After two to three days, it is replaced in the office with a snug fitting elastic sports shirt, like Under Armor®, which is worn most of the time for several weeks.

-Discomfort for most men is fairly mild and usually well controlled with oral pain medication.
-Many patients can return to work or school or work within a few days and resume sports and working out at around 2 ½ weeks.
+Discomfort is generally mild and usually well controlled with oral pain medication, if needed.
+Many patients can return to work or school or work within a few days and resume sports and working out at around 3 – 4 weeks or longer.
 It may take from six months to a year for all the swelling to maximally resolve.